-Interferential Therapy in Westminster
+Interferential Therapy in Westminster, Lakewood, Aurora, and Centennial

 Here at Metro Denver Accident & Injury Centers, we take pride in offering a number of safe, non-invasive, non-pharmaceutical treatment solutions that complement our chiropractic adjustment sessions.
 The human body's own healing mechanisms respond well to a variety of therapeutic methods and stimuli—including electrical impulses.
-That's why we make interferential therapy available for our patients in the areas of Westminster, Lakewood, and Aurora.
+That's why we make interferential therapy available for our patients in the areas of Westminster, Lakewood, Aurora, and Centennial.
 This therapeutic modality can help treat many kinds of neurological and musculoskeletal complaints.

 What is Interferential Therapy?